Healthy Homes Assessment Fernhill

 Home Assessments Fernhill for Rental Properties

-There are a variety of things you should look for during a home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are numerous things to look over in the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling can have a significant impact for property owners and landlords.
-For professional assistance, get in touch today to book your rental properties home assessment.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be extremely costly for landlords and property managers.
+For expert assistance, get in touch today to book your rental property home evaluation.

 home assessments for rental properties